- Updated

 Medical Treatment

 Today, there are medical treatments to prevent HIV.
-Pre-exposure prophylaxis, or PrEP, is a once-a-day preventative medicine that helps protect from HIV.
-Read our PrEP FAQs here!
+Pre-exposure prophylaxis (PrEP) is a once-a-day preventative medicine that helps protect from HIV.
 If you have a close call or think you may be at risk for HIV, you can also take nPEP.
 If taken within 72 hours of a high-risk experience, nPEP can significantly reduce your chances of contracting HIV.

 METRO remains the only Tampa Bay organization offering primary care alongside HIV care, treatment, and case management.
 Medical Case Management includes linkage to necessary services and an emphasis on medical disease management and treatment adherence.
 The goal is to assist clients in becoming increasingly self-sufficient with an improvement in overall wellbeing.